TheThornZ/Thorns-NES-Files/README.md

 MaxHalloween2-Beta.nes = a Beta beat em up game I was working on

-AdamWe.nes = Palette Swap for Batman Returns NES so Batman looks more like the comic colors or Adam West Batman
+AdamWe.ips = Palette Swap for Batman Returns NES so Batman looks more like the comic colors or Adam West Batman

-DuckHuntNewTV.nes = LCD/LED & Plasma compatible ROM for original grey zapper

 HelloWorldROM.nes = A simple hello world ROM file I made when I was 1st learning.

 NES Music.zip = A collection of .nes & .nsf files while I was messing with making music for the NES